 Connected Solutions BU gross profits include gross profits from software projects and gross profits from hardware projects.
-As shown in the following table, software and hardware gross margins in the year ended December 31, 2020 was 8.3% and 4.4% respectively, which were lower than the normal levels due to the COVID-19 pandemic.
-For the year ended December 31, 2021, our gross margins increased in both software and hardware 12.1% and 6.9% respectively from the year ended December 31, 2020.
-For the year ended December 31, 2022, our gross margins increased in both software and hardware 53.0% and 10.6% respectively.
+As shown in the following table, software and hardware gross margins in the year ended December 31, 2021 were12.1% and 6.9% respectively.
+For the year ended December 31, 2022, our gross margins in software and hardware were 53.0% and 10.6% respectively.
+For the year ended December 31, 2023, our gross margins in software and hardware were 39.0% and 15.9% respectively.